-Studies show that the presence of water enables the solution to penetrate the membranes of microbes, thus giving it the ability to kill many types of bacteria and viruses, such as E. Coli, coronaviruses, and influenza.
+Studies show that the presence of water enables the solution to penetrate the membranes of microbes, thus allowing it to kill many types of bacteria and viruses, such as E. Coli, coronaviruses, and influenza.
 Rubbing alcohol is also effective in the removal of oils and grime.

 It should be noted that the potency of alcohol can decrease over time.
 However, storing alcohol in a cool, dark, well-ventilated space can slow this process down.

-Can you clean an electric razor with alcohol?
+How to clean an electric razor and its blades with alcohol

 As it turns out, you can use alcohol to clean an electric razor, but doing so has a few added steps and should be done with caution.
 Since electric razors contain wires and often have parts covering the blades, it is important to turn off the device and disassemble it before beginning the sanitizing process.

-Here is step-by-step process you can follow to clean and sanitize your electric razor:
+Here is a step-by-step process you can follow to clean and sanitize your electric razor: